tubalu/Devlib.IO/README.md

 It is time to boost your productivity.

 # Donation
-please goto original link donato to the owner
+please goto original link donato to the owner.

 DevLib is a personal open source project.
 Started in 2007, I have put hundreds of hours adding, refining and tuning DevLib with the goal to make it the best reusable library for .NET.
 I need your help to achieve this.